The Pain of Giving It Back

 When you're early in your career, losses sting.
 Larger balance sheets hit differently.

 A 15% drawdown on seven figures changes what you think is possible.
-It creates friction in conversations you didn't expect, shifts how you see yourself in ways that have nothing to do with spreadsheets.
+It creates friction in conversations you did not expect and shifts how you see yourself in ways that have little to do with spreadsheets.
 You can be financially secure and still hate this.
-That doesn't make you irrational.
+That does not make you irrational.
 Money carries emotional weight whether we acknowledge it or not.

 A hedge is partly behavioral infrastructure